-So what if you could work with a recruiter that wouldn’t charge you even if they didn’t hire anyone, and who really embodied your business?
+What if you could hire a recruiter that didn’t charge until tangible milestones were achieved, and who really embodied your business?
 The same way consultants work alongside teams in busy periods or times of change.

 A business that could work as an extension of your Talent Acquisition team, taking on the difficult roles that your team don’t have the time or resources to deal with?
 Taking your Talent Acquisition maturity level from baseline to mature…